Hunger Crisis Appeal

 As a result of school closures alone, 239 million children globally are currently missing out on meals.

-Plan International is on the ground in many of the countries facing food crisis, and we are urgently scaling up programmes to respond to the escalating needs.
+Plan International is working in many of the countries facing hunger, and we are urgently scaling up programmes to respond to the escalating needs.

 For example in South Sudan we are scaling up our food distributions in partnership with the World Food Programme, providing lifesaving supplementary feeding to pregnant and lactating mothers and children under five.